Top Tips for Welcome Week!

 Queen’s spends thousands of pounds every year to make sure new students have the best possible welcome to university life.
-There are many diverse events on during this time from the tasty and FREE International Lunch in the Great Hall to Sumo Suit fights on the front lawn.
-You can keep up-to-date on all the events on this website.
+There are many diverse events on during this time from the tasty and free international lunch in the Great Hall to sumo suit fights on the front lawn.
+You can keep up to date on all the events on this website.

-Go on the tours of campus!!
 A surprising number of students find themselves searching desperately for their exam centre two hours before an exam in January!
 To avoid this make sure you go on the free tours of campus provided by the Welcome Week Student Guides.
-They will show you around all the important areas of campus, from the Student Union to the dreaded library!
+They will show you around all the important areas of campus, from the Students 'Union to the library.

-Although it might be scary meeting so many new people in so short a time, the chances are the other new students are as nervous as you.
-Starting a chat with another student is a great way to break the ice and make new friends, and they will probably be grateful for someone friendly to talk to.
+Although it might be scary meeting so many new people in such a short space of time, the chances are the other new students are as nervous as you.
+Starting a chat with another student is a great way to break the ice and make new friends, and they will also be grateful for someone friendly to talk to.

 Whether you’re a fitness freak or a couch potato there is a club for everyone at Queen’s!
 This is a great way to meet new, like-minded people.
-Why not try your hand at Trampolining or Amateur Dramatics.
-The Bazaar is normally held the Wednesday following Welcome Week, but check back for more information!
+Why not try your hand at trampolining or amateur dramatics.
+The Bazaar is normally held the Wednesday following Welcome Week, but check back for more information.

-Chat to a student guide!!
 These friendly faces are employed by Queen’s every year to make sure you get the most out of Welcome Week.
 They are fountains of information about all aspects of university life and walking maps, so if you get lost just find someone wearing a Student Guide t-shirt.
 They will also be able to tell you about the many events on during Welcome Week.

-Go on the library tour!!
-This is an important one: around £50 million pounds was spent on the new McClay library to make a state-of-the-art facility; unfortunately it is a state-of-the-art facility that many students don’t know how to use!
-The reference system used in the library is quite complicated so it’s best to go on the tour and find out how it works.
+This is an important one: around £50 million was spent on the new McClay library to make it a state of the art facility; unfortunately it is a state of the art facility that many students don’t know how to use!
+The reference system used in the library can be quite complicated, so it’s best to go on the tour and find out how it works.
 The Information Technology Sessions are also very important as they will show you how to work Queen’s Online which is your portal for everything from timetables to exam results.

-Use the Student Guidance Centre!!
-This building is located to the left of the Student Union and is the place you go for most problems you may experience, for example if you lose your student card you can get it replaced here.
+This building is located to the left of the Students' Union and is the place you go for most of the problems you may experience, for example if you lose your student card, you can have it it replaced here.
 It is also home to many of the student services, such as the Counselling Service and the Careers Service.
 The student finance department is also located here, which deals with any fee-related problems.

-Have Fun!!
 Welcome Week is likely to be one of the busiest weeks of your life, but it will also be one of the best if you follow these tips.
 There are many great opportunities to meet new friends and to socialise.
 The Fresher’s Ball is one of the highlights of the Academic year so make sure you attend the events and pick up a ticket!